goodevilgenius/pile/_posts/2016-5-2-iPhone_and_iPad_should_never_be_made_plural_Apple_head_of_marketing.md

 - Apple
 - iPhone
 - iPad
-text: '> Asked by a Twitter member whether he was really telling people that they should say "I have two iPhone phones", rather than "two iPhones", Mr Schiller said that was correct.'
 timestamp: 1462206225
 title: '"iPhone and iPad should never be made plural," Apple head of marketing'
 type: link